GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlow/Tutorial.rst

 Outputs tag
 ----------------
-In order to get the results from simulation stored, we specify path to the output directory:
+In order to get the results from simulation written to file, we specify the output path:

 .. code-block:: xml